Housing Support Services

 The Housing & Support Services department provides a range of emergency shelter and transitional housing options for individuals experiencing housing insecurity.
 Our programs focus on meeting people’s basic needs while upholding their dignity.
 We offer safe and supportive spaces where individuals can work toward long-term housing and independence with the guidance of caring staff.
 Our experienced casework team helps community members overcome barriers through client-centered advocacy and connection to critical gateway services.

-The ARC provides 21 transitional housing beds for guests transitioning out of the shelter programs who continue to experience housing insecurity.
-THP guests are provided with an affordable, safe, and supportive living environment.
+The ARC provides 28 transitional housing beds in for guests transitioning out of the shelter programs who continue to experience housing insecurity.
+THP guests are provided with an affordable, safe and supportive living environment.
 Individuals in THP work with caseworkers to navigate barriers as they seek long-term accommodations in the community.
 The housing navigator provides guests with follow-up support while they transition to their new homes.

 The HOMELESS ENCAMPMENT ACTION RESPONSE TEMPORARY HOUSING (HEARTH) is a BC Housing initiative to provide emergency shelter and support services to individuals currently living in encampments downtown.
 Through this initiative, the ARC provides 32 shelter beds to meet the immediate needs of people seeking accommodations and services as an alternative to the encampments.
 Guests will have access to all of the services currently available to shelter guests, and the ARC participates in Coordinated Access and Assessment (CAA) to assist with placement.